Cybercrime is a rising concern – and reward program data breaches are no exception!

 What’s more, companies often do not pay enough heed to the security and protection of such programs.
 This ultimately results in large-scale data breaches such as the infamous Marriot International, Equifax, and IHG Rewards club cases of a data breach.

 However, if customers understand how such data breaches happen and what steps can be taken to prevent them, the incidence and severity of such attacks can be lessened significantly.
-The following are some steps that can be taken to protect oneself from cybercriminals and loyalty program data breach.
+The following are some steps that can be taken to protect oneself from cybercriminals and loyalty program data breaches.

 How data breaches happen